ifs-ke/imanifinancialservices-guru/README.md

 *   **Transport Security:** HTTPS is assumed (typically handled by Vercel deployment).
 *   **Logging:**
     *   Client-side console logs can be captured and viewed on the Logger page.
-    *   Application notifications and client-side console logs can be sent to Logtail if `NEXT_PUBLIC_LOGTAIL_SOURCE_TOKEN` is configured.
-Logtail data handling is subject to BetterStack's policies.
+    *   Application notifications and client-side console logs can be sent to the backend Winston logger.
+Logged data includes user context where available.
+Logs are typically viewed via the Vercel dashboard or server console.

 **GDPR/DPA Compliance Considerations:**
 *   **Lawfulness, Fairness, Transparency:** Requires a clear Privacy Policy explaining data collection, storage, processing, and user rights.
 Consent should be obtained appropriately (Clerk handles auth consent, app-specific processing might need more).